sayalaruano/Dashboard_SARS-CoV2_variants_Europe/README.md

-# Dashboard of weekly reports of SARS-CoV2 variants in European countries from 2020 until April 2022
+# Dashboard of weekly reports of SARS-CoV2 variants in European countries since 2020 until April 2022

 ## About the project